LudovicaDanovaro/RT_assignment2/README.md

 # Installing and Running
--  First of all, you have to install **xterm**:

-       sudo apt install xterm

 - To install the module, you need to go inside the `src` folder of your ROS workspace and run the following command:

     git clone https://github.com/LudovicaDanovaro/RT_assignment2.git